skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

 # Benchmark Rest API
-C# console to benchmark a Rest API for Get, Post, Put and Delete verbs.
+C# console to benchmark a Rest API with Get, Post, Put and Delete verbs.

 # Why this tool
-Sometimes a benchmark of your api is needed, and you may need to test the api wherever is located, in production or localhost, to check whether a refactoring is needed or to investigate some architectural aspects.
+Sometimes a benchmark of your api is needed, and you might need to test the api wherever it is located, maybe your dev environment or production or even on localhost.
+This step can be useful in different situations, to check if:
+ - your API is still working
+ - a refactoring is needed
+ - to investigate some architectural aspects.

 This tool through command line helps you to run your api as many times as you want and generates a statistic for you.